 Let’s cover vet tech vs. vet assistant, an overview of the job requirements, and salary differences!
-Oftentimes the term vet tech and vet assistant are interchangeable.
-On the whole, the veterinary industry has been trying to move away from these being viewed as the same thing.
-A veterinary clinic, zoo, emergency hospital, and wildlife center are a few of the places that will employ both vet techs and vet assistants.
+Frequently the terms vet tech and vet assistant are interchangeable.
+Overall, the veterinary industry has been trying to move away from the public viewing them the same.
+A veterinary clinic, zoo, emergency hospital, and wildlife center are a few places that will employ both vet techs and vet assistants.

 Note: If you purchase through this Amazon affiliate link, a few pennies will go into our scholarship fund!

 - Vet Tech Gifts - I Save Animals, What's Your Superpower - 12oz Tumbler/Mug for Wine or Coffee - Gift Ideas for Veterinarian, Veterinary Technician, School, Medicine, Assistant, Students, Graduation

 - DOUBLE WALL VACUUM INSULATION: Tough Tumblers Keep your beverage at the ideal temperature, hot for 3 hours and cold for 9.
 Can be used for anything from wine or juice to coffee or tea.

 - 18/8 STAINLESS STEEL & BPA FREE: Made from 18/8 food grade stainless steel.
 Tough Tumblers will not rust, won't transfer flavor and are unbreakable!
 Comes with a clear BPA-free EZ SLIDE lid

 - SPILL RESISTANT & PORTABLE: Clear, push on lid makes this cute novelty tumbler ideal for everyday use, indoor and outdoor events, parties, camping, tailgating, weekends by the lake or evenings at home